 - blood tests to monitor your prostate specific antigen (PSA) levels – every 3 to 4 months

-In year 2 and every year until active surveillance ends you have:
+This is what might happen in year 2 and every year until active surveillance ends.
+You have:

 - blood tests to monitor your PSA levels – every 6 months

 You have treatment if you develop any new symptoms, or if tests show your cancer is starting to grow.
 The treatment aims to cure your cancer.

 - your cancer is contained in the prostate gland (localised prostate cancer)

 - you have a low risk of the cancer growing and you can have treatment that aims to cure you if the cancer starts to grow

 - you have a medium risk of the cancer growing and you want to delay treatment that aims to cure you